mphonic/72-edo-keyboard/README.md

 ## Starting

-Using PowerShell, from project directory, execute `.\init.ps1`
+Navigate to project directory in PowerShell and execute `.\init.ps1`

 A tab should open in Chrome with the keyboard GUI.